Offcanvas

 • Anticipate the data users will need and preload it when possible.

 Speed is psychological, not technical.
-Users need to feel like the app is fast, even if they’re waiting behind the scenes.
+Users need to feel like the app is fast.

 5. Show Value Instantly